 11bgn-mixed

 The modes 802.11b, 802.11g and 802.11n are used.

 11gn-mixed

 The modes 802.11g and 802.11n are used.

-11bgnax-mixed

-The modes 802.11b, 802.11g, 802.11n and 802.11ax (Wi-Fi 6) are used.
+11bgnax-mixed The modes 802.11b, 802.11q, 802.11n and 802.11ax (Wi-Fi 6) are used.
+11gnax-mixed The modes 802.11g, 802.11n and 802.11ax (Wi-Fi 6) are used.

-11gnax-mixed

-The modes 802.11g, 802.11n and 802.11ax (Wi-Fi 6) are used.

 Maximum compatibility and performance is available by setting the mode to Auto.

-Channel List
+6 GHz-Mode

+Here you configure the mode used for 6 GHz radio operation.
+The following modes are available:

+802.11ax

+The mode used is 802.11ax (Wi-Fi 6E).

-Here you configure a comma-separated list of further WLAN channels.
+Channel-List Here you configure a comma-separated list of further WLAN channels.
 Automatic channel selection selects a channel from this list, rather than from the full range of supported WLAN channels.

-Exclude DFS channels

-Here you configure whether to use channels in the 5-GHz band that require Dynamic Frequency Selection (DFS).

-If these channels are excluded here, the channels still available in the 5-GHz band are 36, 40, 44 and 48.
+Exclude DFS channels Here you configure whether to use channels in the 5 GHz band that require Dynamic Frequency Selection (DFS).
+If these channels are excluded here, the channels still available in the 5 GHz band are 36, 40, 44 and 48.
 Since DFS is not required for these channels, they can be set with the option Exclude DFS channels in the radio channel and also in the Channel list.

-Max. channel bandwidth

-Here you configure the maximum allowed channel bandwidth.
-The following settings are available:

-Auto

-For a 2.4-GHz radio the channel bandwidth of 20 MHz is always used.
-For a 5-GHz radio the maximum possible channel bandwidth (up to 160 MHz) is always used, depending on the environment.

-The channel bandwidth is always 20 MHz.
+Include weather radar channels The channels 120, 124 and 128 in the frequency range 5.6 to 5.65 MHz are used by weather radars.
+Although automatic channel selection does include these channels, they can also be selected specifically.
+If one of the channels is used, the DFS scan time (CAC time) increases from one to 10 minutes.
+During the scan, the 5 GHz radio cannot be reached by clients.
+Max.-Channel-Bandwidth Here you configure the maximum allowed channel bandwidth.
+The following settings are available: Auto For a 2.4 GHz radio the channel bandwidth of 20 MHz is always used.
+For a 5 GHz radio the maximum possible channel bandwidth (up to 80 MHz) is always used, depending on the environment.
+For a 6 GHz radio the maximum possible channel bandwidth (up to 160 MHz) is always used, depending on the environment.
+If desired, the channel bandwidth can be further restricted here by using one of the other values.
+20 MHz The channel bandwidth is always 20 MHz.

-Depending on the environment, channel bandwidth is up to 40 MHz, but this can also fall back to 20 MHz.

-Depending on the environment, channel bandwidth is up to 80 MHz, but this can also fall back to 40 MHz or 20 MHz.

-Depending on the environment, channel bandwidth is up to 160 MHz, but this can also fall back to 80 MHz, 40 MHz or 20 MHz.
+40 MHz Depending on the environment, channel bandwidth is up to 40 MHz, but this can also fall back to 20 MHz.
+80 MHz Depending on the environment, channel bandwidth is up to 80 MHz, but this can also fall back to 40 MHz or 20 MHz.
+160 MHz Depending on the environment, channel bandwidth is up to 160 MHz, but this can also fall back to 80 MHz, 40 MHz or 20 MHz.
+Antenna gain Where the transmission power of an antennae exceeds the levels permitted in the country of operation, the power must be attenuated accordingly.

-Antenna gain

-Where the transmission power of an antennae exceeds the levels permitted in the country of operation, the power must be attenuated accordingly.
 Here you enter the gain of the antenna minus the actual cable loss.
 For an AirLancer Extender O-18a antenna with a gain of 18 dBi and a 4 m cable with a loss of 1 dB/m, the 'Antenna gain' would be entered as 18 - 4 = 14.
 This value for true antenna gain is dynamically used to calculate and emit the maximum permissible power with regards to other parameters such as country, data rate and frequency band.